gazebosim/design/tape_measure_tool.md

  * Should we allow multiple measurements within the scene or only one?
  * Should we attach the marker to the model/link if the user clicks one?
    See [Louise's Gazebo Classic example here](https://www.youtube.com/watch?v=XjszkNSthok&feature=youtu.be)
+ * Perhaps we could eventually just have a button for this next to the translational tool buttons and offer it as a default tool?
  * Does anyone see any potential problems or have any concerns?